Vir Das: Career

 He performed at Edinburgh Festival Fringe in 2011, 2022 and 2024.

 On 25 April 2017, Das's Netflix special Abroad Understanding was released, in the process becoming the first Indian comedian with a comedy special on the platform.

-In June 2017 Das was named one of Variety's "10 Comics to Watch for 2017."

 In December 2018, Das released his second Netflix comedy special, entitled Losing It.
 In 2019, Das released his travel-cum-comedy show Jestination Unknown where he explores how Indians see humour along with a couple of other stand-up comedians and celebrities.

 He starred opposite Preity Zinta in a Fresh Off the Boat episode titled "The Magic Motor Inn".
 He plays the patriarch of an Indian family.
-Das's onscreen family was slated to be at the center of the plot of the official spin-off of the same show.
+Das's onscreen family was slated to be at the centre of the plot of the official spin-off of the same show.
 However, the show was not picked up by networks.

 During the lockdown in 2020 he was on Netflix in a one-hour special called Vir Das: Outside In.

-On 12 November 2021, Das performed a monologue titled "Two Indias" at the Kennedy Center in Washington.
+A petition was filed against Das' 2020 show, Hasmukh, in the Delhi High Court, by two lawyers, who claimed that the series "maligned the legal profession".
+The plea for an interim injunction against the show was subsequently dismissed by the court, as it observed that "the very essence of democracy is that a creative artist is given the liberty to project the picture of the society in a manner he perceives".
+In 2021, in an interview with DeadAnt, Das revealed that the court had also officially defined the job of a stand-up comedian in its ruling, stating, "The job of a comedian is to take it to ridiculous places, to make it absurd, any resemblance it is not to be taken seriously, doesn’t warrant legal action".